betrusted-io/xous-book/src/ch10-00-swap-overview.md

 - A new image tag type is created `inis`, to indicate data that should start in encrypted swap.
 - A kernel argument with tag `swap` is created.
 It contains the userspace address for PID2 (the swapper) of the SPT, SMT, and RPT structures.

 The SPT has the same structure as system page tables.
-However, SPT entries are only allocated on-demand for processes that have swap; it is not a fully copy of every page in the system page table.
+However, SPT entries are only allocated on-demand for processes that have swap; it is not a full copy of every page in the system page table.

 #### INIF handling